EnterpriseDB/tpa/RELNOTES.md

 ### Notable changes

+- Complete support for RHEL/CentOS 8 across architectures

+- Add support for multiple distributions on Docker via ``tpaexec configure … --os Debian/Ubuntu/RedHat``

 - Allow setting ``postgres_conf_dir`` to separate configuration files from PGDATA

 ### Bugfixes

 - Avoid running out of memory while setting SELinux context for PGDATA

+- Always prefer to install 2ndQuadrant barman packages on Debian/Ubuntu

+- Revert workarounds for problems with the PGDG yum repository that have been fixed upstream

+- Fix some inconsistencies with --overrides-from that prevented certain generated settings from being overriden at configure time

 ## v20.6 (2020-07-10)